CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A11 Procurement of clients

 Before clients are procured, a list of requirements SHOULD be created to evaluate the products available on the market.
 The respective manufacturer SHOULD be able to promptly provide patches for vulnerabilities for the entire planned usage period.
-The systems to be sourced SHOULD have a UEFI SecureBoot firmware configuration interface and the TPM (if any) that grants control by the owner (institution) allowing self-managed operation of SecureBoot and the TPM.
+The systems to be sourced SHOULD have a UEFI SecureBoot firmware configuration interface and TPM (if any) that grants control by the owner (institution), enabling self-managed operation of SecureBoot and the TPM.

 #### SYS.2.1.A12 Compatibility check of software